-Here we used a table to organize the data.
+Here we used a table to organize data.
 Data tables are easier for people to understand, and there is less repetitious writing.
 For example, you can put the description and units in the table title.

-In this example, we listed all three aspects that affect uncertainty: (1) instrument precision; (2) uncertainty from a single reading; and (3) uncertainty from scatter between multiple readings.
-The final (assigned) uncertainty is the largest of the three.
-Here the scatter is larger than the ruler's precision (0.05 cm) and the uncertainty for a single reading (about 0.3 cm), so the scatter becomes the final uncertainty, δD .
-In a later experiment when we measure the diameter of a wooden disk, scatter may be quite small or even zero.
-The general principle is to always assign the largest of the three uncertainties as the final uncertainty.
+In this example, we listed all three aspects that affect uncertainty: (1) instrument precision; (2) uncertainty for a single reading; (3) uncertainty from scatter between multiple readings.
+The final uncertainty is the largest of the three.
+Here the scatter is larger than the ruler's precision (0.05 cm) and the uncertainty for a single reading (about 0.3 cm), so the scatter becomes the final uncertainty, $\delta D$ .
+In a later experiment when we measure the diameter of a wooden disk, scatter may be quite small or even zero, and you should use whichever is the largest of the three as the final uncertainty.